lighthouse-no/sap-ms-teams-integration-poc/docs/azure_log_config.md

 If this resource provider is not registered, then select it and click on register at the top of the screen.

-## Add Diagnostic Settings to your Bot
+## Create Log Analytics Workspace Instance

-Once insights functionality has been added to your subscription, you must now declare, for a given resource group, where you want analytics information to be written.
+Once your Azure subscription has registered the use of insights functionality, you must now declare, for a given resource group, where you want analytics information to be written.
 There are several possible choices, but here we will create a Log Analytics Workspace.

 From the Azure front screen, search for "Log Analytics workspaces" and press create: